V4N1LLA-1CE/webd/README.md

-# Webd - CLI Tool for image format conversion
+# Webd - CLI Tool for image conversion

 A fast image converter built in Go. **Webd** processes all images in a given directory, converting only targeted formats to desired formats.
 This tool is helpful for bulk conversions and can be potentially automated using scripts.
 Support for more formats coming soon!